denniswave/DataScience_Portfolio/portfolio_readers_guide.md

 - [Evaluation on the group project as a whole](./reflection_and_evaluation/evaluation_group_project.md)

 ## Research project

-The research project resulted in a paper with our groups findings.
+### Task definition, evaluation and conclusion
+The research project is described in the research paper.
+In this research paper, the task definition, evaluation and conclusion of the project are discussed in detail.

+### Planning
 The (SCRUM) planning of the project was done in Trello.

-## Predictive analytics, Domain knowledge & Data preprocessing
+Here, our two-week sprints, backlog and tasks were defined and the group used this to plan the project in order to determine what we would do and who would work on which tasks.
+A general planning was also made to determine which milestones the group had to make in order to stay on schedule.

+## Notebooks

 The following provides a guide to the notebooks I've worked on during the minor.
 The guide will be (mostly) in chronological order, starting with the first steps into data science and working through multiple phases in the minor project.
+For more explanation of what I have done and what choices I made when choosing models and evaluating outcomes, please see the markdown comments in each of the notebooks that are linked in this file.

-### Preprocessing
+### Data Preprocessing

 To practice with python and pandas, we got a dataset from TNO to practice on.
 This was a public dataset found on Kaggle and consisted of Agora marketplace data.
 The [first notebook](./notebooks/Dennis_van_Oosten_1_Preprocessing.ipynb) shows the preprocessing script I created after trying out a lot of different methods.
 This script will help easily choose what preprocessing methods we want to use in the future of the project.